Philippine offshore gaming operator: Ownership and registration

 A 2019 Nikkei Asian Review report states that POGO owners are mostly anonymous.
 At that time, PAGCOR recorded 60 POGOs set up in the Philippines since 2016.
 Ten were registered in the Philippines, 43 in the British Virgin Islands, and the rest in six other countries, mostly where the identities of owners are kept secret.
 Only 15 were registered with the BIR, 6 of them pay taxes.
 16 were registered with the Securities and Exchange Commission.
 In late 2019, the Philippine Daily Inquirer reported that the government shut down nearly 200 illegally-operated POGOs that year.
 District representative Joey Salceda later claimed there were still at least 100.
 At the time an estimated 70,000 Chinese workers in Metro Manila-based POGOs were reported in 2020, there were estimated to be at least 200 POGOs having no permit.
 Corruption in the processing of work permits was raised.
 Meanwhile, illegal hubs in Central Luzon were reportedly dismantled.
 About 2,000 foreigners were later deported.

 Effect in Philippines–China relations

 In 2019, POGO caused a diplomatic clash between the Philippines and China.
 China expressed its displeasure over its citizens' involvement, who comprise the majority of workers and players, as all forms of gambling is illegal in China (except Macau SAR) while online casinos can only be played by those outside the Philippines.
 China, among others, warned that POGOs can worsen criminality, specifically money laundering.
 The government of the People's Republic of China officially rejected POGOs, branding them "most dangerous tumor in modern society", disliked by all people worldwide.

 In August 2019, following the Philippine government's move to suspend new POGO applications while addressing all concerns, the Chinese government urged the Philippines to halt local online gambling, requesting the punishment of POGOs illegally employing and mistreating their citizens, and to protect the victims.
 General Secretary of the Chinese Communist Party Xi Jinping personally repeated the plea, addressing Philippine President Rodrigo Duterte, during their bilateral meeting in Beijing on August 29.

-In September 2019, at a press briefing at Malacañang, Duterte declined the request, saying that POGO were beneficial for the Philippine's economy, and that many people would lose jobs if POGOs were banned.
+In September 2019, at a press briefing at Malacañang, Duterte declined the request, saying that POGO were beneficial for the Philippines' economy, and that many people would lose jobs if POGOs were banned.

 Employment and residency of foreigners

 Some locals criticized the influx of Chinese and other foreigners, who were believed to be taking jobs, and limiting the hiring of Filipinos, as evident after raids by immigration authorities on POGO offices.
 PAGCOR argued for a need for large numbers of native Mandarin speakers to serve mostly Chinese players.
 In 2020, the government denied that it gave preferential treatment to the Chinese for the industry.
 In 2019, there were reports that residents in Manila were forced to leave their apartment residences, in favor of Chinese tenants.
 In 2020, there were reports of medical facilities catering exclusively to POGO workers during the pandemic.